getstation/electron-better-web-request/readme.md

 ```
 Calling `enhanceWebRequest()` with the target `session` will override its `webRequest` with this module.
 From there, you can keep using it as usual, with all the new benefits.

-*⚠ Note :* If you call `enchanceWebRequest` on a session that has already been enhanced, it will NOT override again the module, preserving all the listeners that you previously registered.
+*⚠ Note :* If you call `enchanceWebRequest` on a session that has already been enhanced, it does NOT override the module again, preserving all the listeners that you previously registered.

 **Basic drop in replacement**
 ```js